Tag Archives: thermal

 Target hangers as seen from 200 Mts at zero fahrenheit

-The TigIR comes in a very nice little polymer carry case with a detailed instruction booklet in both German and English, which came in very handy.
+The TigIR comes in a very nice little polymer carry case with a detailed instruction booklet.
+Written in both German and English, which came in very handy since my German is a bit rough.
 One of the first things that surprised me about it was for an optic so filled with functions and features, it only had four buttons.
-There is a fairly complex menu that is navigated using only the four buttons, using either quick presses or holding the button depressed until selected.
+There is a fairly complex menu that is navigated using only the four buttons.
+Using either quick presses or holding the button depressed until selected.
 But first I had to install the four CR123 lithium batteries.

 The TigIR has several filter options that allow different views of different landscapes, each one having a strong-point.
 The different filters are easily toggled through to see which one best presents your target in any given place.
 There are also several different brightness settings you can use to adjust to your purposes.
 The waterproof housing also has a connection for video output and remote control.